Teen Advice on Life Skills

 Build your skills.
 What skills would you like to develop?
 What activities will help you gain experience in these areas?

 Stay positive and focus on your future.
-Staying positive is easier said than done, but worth the effort.
-Generally, positive people attract positive people, which in turn results in better situations.
+Staying positive may be easier said than done, but it is worth the effort because positive people generally attract positive people, which in turn results in better situations.
 Evaluate relationships and situations in terms of what is in your best interest.
 Remember, it is your future that is important.

 – those we can depend on – involve high levels of mutual trust and respect.